Tree Report Old Oak

-As can be seen circled in red in the image below, this old Oak the Tree Report was required for was huge and dominated the whole back garden area of the property which had an older weather board home to the front.
+As can be seen circled in red in the image above, this old Oak the Tree Report was required for was huge and dominated the whole back garden area of the property which had an older weather board home to the front.

 In the Tree Report submitted to the local council we initially said: